 6.12 If the Verifier is contacted but is unable or unwilling to confirm the information supplied in the Application Form, a letter or email will be sent to the Applicant to notify them that their Application is rejected.

-7.2 Payment covers the cost of processing and verifying the application for a My ID Card (the card itself remains the property of My ID Card).
-As soon as an application is submitted, My ID Card incurs costs in processing the information supplied.
-If an applicant wishes to cancel their application at any time they may do so but the application fees will not be refunded.
+7.1 Payment covers the cost of processing and verifying the application for a My ID Card (the card itself remains the property of My ID Card).
+As soon as a payment is submitted, My ID Card incurs costs in processing the information supplied.
+If an applicant wishes to cancel their application at any time they may do so but the application cost will NOT be refunded.

 8. PARENTAL CONSENT

 8.1 If the Applicant is below the age of sixteen (16) a parent or legal guardian with whom the Applicant is ordinarily resident must consent to the application providing their full name and signature.